The-Special/The-Special/README.md

 I'm a Developer and Graphic&Motion Designer.
 I've been using the computer for twelve years.
 When I was little I was very fond of computers and technology.
-I am currently trying to improve myself with small projects.Do not forget to follow me :)
+I am currently trying to improve myself with small projects.

 - 🔭 I’m currently working on Javascript and Python...